 Rodney I. Smith.
-Chairman of the Board of Directors.
+Former Chairman of the Board of Directors.
 Rodney I. Smith co-founded the Company in 1960 and became its President and Chief Executive Officer in 1965.
 He served as President until 2012 and Chief Executive Officer until May 2018.
-He has served on the Board of Directors and has been its Chairman since 1970.
+He had served on the Board of Directors and has been its Chairman since 1970.
 Mr. Smith is the principal developer and inventor of the Company's proprietary and patented products.
 He is the past President of the National Precast Concrete Association.
 Mr. Smith has served on the Board of Trustees of Bridgewater College in Bridgewater, Virginia since 1986.
-The Company believes that Mr. Smith's extensive experience in the precast concrete products industry and his knowledge of the marketplace gives him the qualifications and skills necessary to serve in the capacity as the Chairman of the Board of Directors.
+Rodney I. Smith retired as Chairman and as a member of the Board of Directors in January 2022.

 Ashley B. Smith.
-Chief Executive Officer, President, and Director.
-Ashley B. Smith has served as Chief Executive Officer of the Company since May 2018, President of the Company since 2012, and as a Director since 1994.
+Chairman of the Board of Directors, Chief Executive Officer, and President.
+Ashley B. Smith has served as Chairman of the Board of Directors since January 2022, Chief Executive Officer of the Company since May 2018, President of the Company since 2012, and as a Director since 1994.
 Mr. Smith was Vice President of the Company from 1990 to 2011.
 He is a past Chairman of the National Precast Concrete Association.
 Mr. Smith serves on the Board of Trustees of Bridgewater College in Bridgewater, Virginia.
 Mr. Smith holds a Bachelor of Science degree in Business Administration from Bridgewater College.
 Mr. Ashley B. Smith is the son of Mr. Rodney I. Smith.
 The Company believes that Mr. Smith's education, experience in the precast concrete industry and business experience gives him the qualifications and skills necessary to serve in the capacity as a director.